 Bachrodt Charter Academy

-- Bachrodt Charter Academy's student population of 703 students has stayed relatively flat over five school years.
+- Bachrodt Charter Academy's student population of 655 students has declined by 6% over five school years.

 |School Type||Charter School|